 He actively litigates in state and federal court, including appeals before the Seventh Circuit Court of Appeals, Illinois Appellate Court, and Illinois Supreme Court.
-He also represents clients before administrative agencies such as the Illinois State Board of Education, Illinois Department of Human Rights, and National Labor Relations Board.
+He also represents clients before administrative agencies such as the Illinois State Board of Education, Illinois Department of Human Rights, and Equal Employment Opportunity Commission.

-Mr. Wysong represents whistleblowers in a wide range of insurance fraud, fraud on the government, and other qui tam claims under the federal False Claims Act and similar state laws in courts around the county.
-His unanimous victory in the Illinois Supreme Courts in State ex rel.
-Cahill v.
+Mr. Wysong represents whistleblowers in a wide range of insurance fraud, fraud on the government, and other qui tam claims under the federal False Claims Act and similar state laws.
+His unanimous victory in the Illinois Supreme Courts in State v.
 Family Vision Care secured the right of whistleblowers to expose and prosecute fraud against private insurance companies under a unique Illinois law.
+In courts around the country, he has secured multi-million dollar recoveries for whistleblowers, including a $13 million settlement with an Anthem subsidiary on behalf of a former chief medical officer.

-Mr. Wysong also has experience representing clients in complex class and mass actions, including as a member of Plaintiffs Executive Committee in the In re: Ethiopian Airlines Flight ET 302 Crash against Boeing regarding the 737-MAX airplane, counsel for consumers in the corruption litigation against the utility Commonwealth Edison, and representing parties in the opioid MDL litigation and related bankruptcy proceedings.
+Mr. Wysong also has experience representing clients in significant wrongful death and personal injury cases, as well as in complex class and mass actions, including as a member of Plaintiffs Executive Committee in the In re: Ethiopian Airlines Flight ET 302 Crash against Boeing regarding the 737-MAX airplane, counsel for consumers in the corruption litigation against the utility Commonwealth Edison, and representing parties in the opioid MDL litigation and related bankruptcy proceedings.

 Prior to joining HSPRD, Mr. Wysong was a law clerk to the Honorable Richard Posner of the United States Court of Appeals for the Seventh Circuit and worked at Equip for Equality as a Skadden Public Interest Fellow working on disability and education matters.